lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Jones is worried that boys are being led into sinful ways by their classical educations.
 His proposed compromise is to teach “heathen” ideas in such a way as to let them “prove” Christian theology.
 E.g., the existence of heathen priests proves the existence of god: “The case is then plain concerning the origin of priesthood.
 It must have come either from God, or from Nature, or from Tradition.
 From Nature it could not come; not a Deist in the nation will pretend it.
 It if came from tradition, that tradition must have had some true original; / and this is but another way of saying it came from God.”
 (5-6) He also thinks the idea of animal sacrifice must have come from Revelations.
 The existence of oracles proves that Christian prophets were real--- “there never would have been a false oracle, unless there had been a true one” (13).

 Jones is indignant about a work by “the learned Dr. Spencer”: “He preposterously deduced the rites of the Hebrews from the rites of the Heathens; and so produced a work of learned appearance, and composed in elegant Latin, but disgraceful to Christian Divinity, dishonourable to the Church of England, and affording a very bad example to vain scholars who should succeed him.”
 (15) Jones thinks the Heathens pretended to have miracles in order to compete with the real miracles of the Hebrews, “and here we shall find the true reason why they so universally hated the nation of the Jews.
-When a ma is a plagiary, he either hides the original out of which he borrows, or represents it as worthless ad contemptible” (16).
+When a man is a plagiary, he either hides the original out of which he borrows, or represents it as worthless ad contemptible” (16).
 It seems necessary to Jones that the original miracles are real: “for how came Heathens to dream of such things as miracles?
 No man could dream of a thunder-storm, unless he had heard one” (16).